THE NEAREST AIRPORT: Nadi International Airport.

 From FJD$1,950 Per Night

-The owners of Tokoriki, the Turnbulls, donate generously to the local community, with a large percentage of the resort’s annual turnover of the resort going back to the village.
+The owners of Tokoriki donate generously to the local community, with a large percentage of the resort’s annual turnover of the resort going back to the village.
 They hire and train staff from Yanuya village; built the nearby Yvonne kindergarten and the homes of five school teachers; and encourage guests to visit the local school and contribute towards its students’ education and stationery.
-The Turnbulls recently donated $20,000 to the school, which assisted in the construction of a computer room, uniforms and solar power.
+The owners recently donated $20,000 to the school, which assisted in the construction of a computer room, uniforms and solar power.

 In 2000 Tokoriki set up the Tokoriki Diving Giant Clam Regeneration Program in partnership with the Ministry of Fisheries.
 Through trial and perseverance, the resort has ended up with the largest collection of mature tridacna gigas clams in Fiji – a critically endangered species of giant clam.